 3. Insufficient Authentication Procedure

-Insecure passwords are a common vulnerability in all kinds of digital systems.
+Insecure passwords and cloud identity management are a common vulnerability in all kinds of digital systems.
 While most computer software now forces users to create a strong password, the same is not true of all smart devices.

 Additionally it is common for users to share passwords across several accounts.
 If the security of the connected device is insufficient and hackers gain access to the password, they may then use this password to access other, more sensitive accounts belonging to the user.